-GRADE 9 SPANISH FOUNDATIONS-SP10G
+GRADE 9 SPANISH FOUNDATIONS- SP10G

 Spanish 10G is a language learning course for beginners.
-The focus of the course is on the acquisition of language required for purposes and situations usual in everyday social interaction.
+The focus of the course is on the acquisition of language required for purposes and situations used in everyday social interaction.
 The course is taught in Spanish, but English is used when necessary.
 Students will participate in a variety of activities to further their linguistic competence.
 The use of games will be frequently used to increase retention of material.
-Through guided practice, you will develop your confidence and competence to express yourself in Spanish, both orally and in writing.
+Through guided practice, the student will develop their confidence and competence to express themselves in Spanish, both orally and in writing.
 Students will be exposed to Latin American and European Spanish, although emphasis is on the former.
-In addition, students will be introduced to history and culture of Hispanic countries: art, music, food and culture.
+In addition, students will be introduced to history and culture of Hispanic countries, art, music, food, and culture.